 Once you have your final draft and before unveiling your values, think and test how your values hold up:

-• Have you included every single part of your culture in at least one value?
+- Have you included every part of your culture in at least one value?

-• Are they specific and distinct enough so as not to be too ‘vague and general’?
+- Are they specific and distinct enough and not too ‘vague and general’?

 Once you’re confident with your values list, alongside their descriptions, it’s time to unveil and celebrate.